siddhant-doshi/GDRnet/README.md

 Database used - DRKG - https://github.com/gnn4dr/DRKG

-Using_our_model - Gives a demo of how we can predict drugs for diseases with Dr-COVID.
+Using_our_model - A demo of how we can predict drugs for diseases with Dr-COVID.